-This Research Guide is designed to aid students in using Iona College Library resources to complete projects and assignments for the Nursing program and includes important reference works, articles in databases, and journals.
+This Research Guide is designed to aid students in using Iona University Library resources to complete projects and assignments for the Nursing program and includes articles in databases and journals.

 View the department's website and find information about course offerings, program faculty, curriculum requirements, etc.